range123/range123/README.md

 ## Hi there 👋, I am Jayaraman
-I'm currently working as a Software Engineer at _PayPal_, India.
+I'm currently working as a Software Engineer at _PayPal_.
 I love to learn and work with new emerging technologies.
  - More about me : [Personal Website](range123.github.io)

 ![My Github Stats](https://github-readme-stats.vercel.app/api?username=range123&count_private=true&show_icons=true&include_all_commits=true)